 As summer approaches, Americans hemmed in by pandemic restrictions replace travel plans with staycations—and upgrade their outdoor products accordingly.
 BOH Retail Watch columnist Warren Shoulberg explains why this season is a major opportunity for outdoor furnishing retailers.

 As a new generation of clients comes of age, and technology continues to seep its way into every corner of a decidedly old-school profession, it’s likely that design won’t be exactly the same in 2030 as it is in 2020.
 What will it be like?
 And just as importantly, what will it be worth?
 We asked two historians for their view.

-In our weekly digest, Home Depot to move decor into its stores, a lively interview with Brooklyn artist and tastemaker Mohammed Fayaz, and more.
+In our weekly digest, Google’s search algorithm shifts to favor user-friendly sites, a new initiative challenges retailers to source 15 percent of their goods from black-owned businesses and more.
 Read on for the announcements crossing the BOH news desk this week.